 The coronavirus is rapidly spreading across the world affecting all aspects of our societies.
-As an academic, I have been truly impressed by all the quality medical research and the joint effort to understand COVID19, treat patients, develop vaccines, and formulate prudent policy responses.
+As a scholar, I have been truly impressed by all the quality medical research and the joint effort to understand COVID-19, treat patients, develop vaccines, and formulate prudent policy responses.

 At the same time, it is clear that medical research is not enough.
 Experts in the social sciences and humanities (SSH) also have important things to say about the effects of the securitization of healthcare, border closures, varieties in security cultures and policy-making across countries, the psychological effects of quarantine, international cooperation and global health governance, legal provisions and individual rights, ethical questions and moral dilemmas, and many more things.

 To facilitate the publication of SSH scholarship on COVID-19, in mid-March 2020, as one of the first journals in the field of political science and international relations, Contemporary Security Policy launched a call for papers on the security (policy) implications of the coronavirus to be published as a special forum.
 The response was impressive.
 Within a month, by the initial deadline of mid-April, we received around a dozen papers on a variety of topics.

 Of those submissions, three articles on security research and COVID-19 are included this special forum.
 Not surprisingly, these articles all engage with the concept of securitization (Buzan et al., 1998) in one form or the other.
 Securitization indeed has many things to say about how COVID-19 is framed, the state of emergency, and the exceptional measures taken across our societies.
 More surprisingly, all three articles are interdisciplinary using insights from border studies, educational sciences, and the legal discipline.
 In normal times some of these articles would perhaps be slightly beyond the scope of Contemporary Security Policy, but in this time of crisis it is encouraging to see disciplines talking to each other and we are pleased to make our pages available.

 The articles in the special forum are: